Working together to support states, territories and federal agencies, and their ELs

 Sign Up to Receive WIDA News and Announcements

-WIDA News is sent once a month – with occasional "extra" editions during busy times – to educators, administrators and early childhood program leaders in WIDA Consortium member states and subscribers in non-WIDA member states.
+WIDA News is sent once a month – with occasional "extra" editions during busy times – to WIDA Consortium members and additional subscribers.